Burnout

 • what our parents’ beliefs are vs. our own

-• how we were treated by teachers
+• how teachers treated us

 • what value was placed on communicating our thoughts and feelings